Debt collection Turkmenistan

 - consult in finances to enable debtor to pay

 - consult in local legislation and business threats to convince debtor to pay

 - prepare case for legal actions

 - file and support claim in court

 Average time to recover debt in Turkmenistan is 79 days.

 What the fees are?

-The success fee makes 18% commission from any money recovered.
+We charge success fee in form of percent from any money recovered.